raspberrypi/documentation/faqs/README.md

 ### Does it overclock?

 The Raspberry Pi 1 Model A, A+, B, and B+ operate at 700MHz by default.
 Most devices will run happily at 800MHz.
 The Raspberry Pi 2 Model B operates at 900MHz by default and should run quite happily at 1000MHz.
 The Raspberry Pi 3 Model B runs at 1.2GHz, but this model has no standard overclocking settings.
-The Raspberry Pi 4 runs at 1.5GHz, and has no overclocking options.
+The Raspberry Pi 4 runs at 1.5GHz, and has no official overclocking options, although many people do overclock them manually.

 ### What is its operating temperature?
 Does it need a heatsink?

 The Raspberry Pi is built from commercial chips which are qualified to different temperature ranges; the LAN9514 (LAN9512 on older models with 2 USB ports) is specified by the manufacturers as being qualified from 0°C to 70°C, while the SoC is qualified from -40°C to 85°C. You may well find that the board will work outside those temperatures, but we're not qualifying the board itself to these extremes.

 You should not need to use a heatsink, as the chip used in the Raspberry Pi is equivalent to one used in a mobile phone, and should not become hot enough to require any special cooling.
 However, depending on the case you are using and the overclocking settings, you might find a heatsink to be advantageous.
 We do recommend the use of a heatsink if you are overclocking the Raspberry Pi 3 Model B. Of course, if you just like the look of one, you will not hurt the Raspberry Pi by placing an appropriately-sized heatsink on it.

+The Raspberry Pi 400 uses a large heat spreader inside the case, and does not need any extra cooling.

 <a name="pi-software"></a>